ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 ## Conclusion
-After four hard weeks of working and a lot of lines of code written.
-We delivered our project to Proximus and the contest could start.
+After four hard weeks of working and writing many lines of code, we delivered our project to Proximus and the contest could start.
  Things we would have done differently:
- - Use mongo indexes and aggregation for large amounts of data.
+ - Use mongo indexes and aggregation for large amounts of data
- - Use javascript date in stead of timestamps in mongo, easier to create aggregate with dates.
+ - Use javascript date in stead of timestamps in mongo, easier to create aggregate with dates
  - Dockerize!
-So far, the most work has gone in to getting the application deployed.
+So far, the most work has gone into getting the application deployed
- - Implement I18N translations afterwards, better to add translations while working on the component.
+ - Implement I18N translations at the beginning, as it is better to add translations while working on the component
  - Also we learned how complicated it can be to have one component with multiple switching charts.
-Instead of switching components.
+Instead of switching components